prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 > "The modern devil is cheap dopamine." -Naval

 Social media has created this cheap dopamine cycle which has affected almost everyone.
+It's the <a href="https://prashantkikani.com/blog/reel-life" target="_blank">reel life</a> trap.
 That constant desire to get more likes & followers, have affected (negatively) our brains.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>